 Getting the Deal Through gratefully acknowledges the efforts of all the contributors to this volume, who were chosen for their recognised expertise.
-We also extend special thanks to the contributing editor, Alexander Ehlers of Ehlers, Ehlers & Partner Rechtsanwaltsgelleschaft mbB, for his continued assistance with this volume.
+We also extend special thanks to Alexander Ehlers of Ehlers, Ehlers & Partner Rechtsanwaltsgesellschaft mbB, the contributing editor, for his continued assistance with this volume.

-GETTING THE WE DEAL THROUGH
+GETTING THE MEDICAL THROUGH ME